nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

 Mockery was designed as a simple to use standalone mock object framework, so its need for integration with any testing framework is entirely optional.
-To integrate Mockery, you just need to define a teardown() method for your tests containing the following (you may use a shorter \Mockery namespace alias):
+To integrate Mockery, you just need to define a tearDown() method for your tests containing the following (you may use a shorter \Mockery namespace alias):

-    public function teardown() {
+    public function tearDown() {
         \Mockery::close();
     }

 This static call cleans up the Mockery container used by the current test, and run any verification tasks needed for your expectations.

 For some added brevity when it comes to using Mockery, you can also explicitly use the Mockery namespace with a shorter alias.
 For example:

     use \Mockery as m;

     class SimpleTest extends PHPUnit_Framework_TestCase
     {
         public function testSimpleMock() {